 Vmatrix.

-During the backward step, the nightmare repeats.
-You either store that giant matrix in HBM the whole time, or you discard it and recompute it from scratch which means doing all those slow HBM matrix trips again.
-The end result?
-Your blazing fast tensor cores sit completely idle, just waiting for data to arrive.
+During the backward pass, the same thing repeats.
+You either keep that giant matrix in HBM the whole time, or you throw it away and recompute it, which means doing all those HBM round-trips again.
+Either way, the tensor cores end up sitting idle, waiting for data.

-It chops the massive matrices into tiny blocks that fit completely inside the ultra-fast on-chip SRAM.
-Then it fuses the entire attention block into one smart, highly optimized kernel:
+It splits the matrices into small blocks that fit inside the on-chip SRAM, and fuses the entire attention computation into a single kernel:

 - Move a tiny block from slow HBM to fast SRAM.